Skip to content

 metric_distance int | float

-length in meters of each region of the scale bar.
-Default to 4.
+Length in meters of each region of the scale bar.
+Defaults to 4.

 4